juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 Feasibility reports and recommendation reports are objective documents that identify and evaluate solutions to problems.
-These reports address subjects that have well defined parameters, a problem that can be precisely described and a solution that can be objectively and empirically tested.
+These reports address subjects that have well defined parameters, a problem that can be precisely described, and a solution that can be objectively and empirically tested.

 Feasibility and recommendation reports are supposed to be unbiased evaluations.
 Although they are frequently used to promote ideas and sell goods and services, only someone who is totally impartial